raimable/techteamberlin_backend_challenge/README.md

 # Tech Team Berlin - Backend Coding Challenge

- App that pulls data from the SpaceX API and stores them in a PostgreSQL database.
+ A Ruby On Rails application that pulls data from the SpaceX API and stores them in a PostgreSQL database and expose it via APIs documented below.

 ## Tools and versions